 After some thought I decided to dismantle the triangular Delta Loop and install a single 20m square Quad Loop further away from the Oak trees putting the antenna in the clear yet still facing towards the east coast of the States.

-Recycling and renewing
+Recycling and replacing

 I already had one aluminium mast which supported one end of my 80m Doublet so I strung a new (blue) polyprop rope from this and utilised the original halyard and pulley which had supported the point of the Delta Loop for the other end.
 This gave me a horizontal rope at 37 feet on which to hang my new antenna.

 I then made up a square loop from 2.5 mm stranded plastic covered copper wire (blue) with 17 foot 9 inch sides fitting thimbles at three corners with one bottom corner connected to the 450Ω feedline via a commercial junction piece.
 The above lengths are the result of my calculations to construct an antenna which would resonate at 14.345Mhz.
 I pegged out the loop on the lawn with tent pegs to form an accurate square and cut 73 feet of wire from the roll to make up the 20m loop which actually measures 71 feet around.